 Riddle me this: what do you get when you have a massive pile of scrap wood in your shop and also have a large collection of photos from a recent trip?
 Well, if you’re me, you get picture frames out of the deal!
-Upon returning from my recent vacation to the midwest, I realized that I had an abundance of photos with no frames.
+Upon returning from my recent vacation to the southwest, I realized that I had an abundance of photos with no frames.
 I also realized upon seeing my shop again for the first time in over a week that my scrap pile had exploded.
 So, I decided to make something positive out of my hoarding habit.
 I grabbed someDAP Rapid Fuse, scraps, plexiglass, and made some floating frames for around $10 each!

 If you have been following me on social media, you’ll know that post-graduation I took an awesome week-long hiking trip.
-Well, I took some seriously cool photos from my adventures in the midwest and knew they had to be on display.
+Well, I took some seriously cool photos from my adventures in the southwest and knew they had to be on display.
 I mean check these puppies out…

 But, in true Sam style, rather than go out and buy some frames, I wanted to create something earthy and special to display them in.
 So, I grabbed some walnut cutoffs from my scrap pile, collected some 8×10 plexiglass sheets, and asked my good ol’ friend Rapid Fuse to lend a hand.
 Now I have awesome floating frames that took about an hour of work… and best part, these custom frames didn’t make the vacation-formed hole in my pocket even bigger!